-The Company may incur costs in connection with provincial, state or federal regulations relating to axle weight restrictions and vehicle lengths
+The Company may incur costs in connection with regulations relating to axle weight restrictions and vehicle lengths

-The Company is required, in its customer contracts, to comply with applicable provincial, state and federal regulatory requirements.
+The Company is required, in its customer contracts, to comply with applicable regulatory requirements.
 Certain models and types of the Company's transit buses and motor coaches do not currently comply with regulations governing maximum axle weight or maximum length in certain jurisdictions.
 The Company may incur material costs as a result of product warranty or contractual claims as a result of existing transit buses or coaches or new transit buses or coaches that are manufactured and that do not comply with local axle weight or length standards.
-To date, only a few of New Flyer's customers have required that the Company reconfigure its transit buses to comply with local axle weight regulations.
 The Company may incur material costs in the future if it is required to redesign new transit buses or coaches to comply with axle weight or length standards.